 Another view of the Pine Tree that fell toward the Left Front Corner of the House.

+After cutting the tree top off of the Water Shed, we were able to rip the shed open to remove the water equipment.
+Much of the equipment was damaged.
 We had to snip wire to untangle everything and the piping was already broken.
 You can see the root ball of the tree that fell on the Water shed back by the side of the garage.
+That root ball is the same height as the door and is about 5 feet from the side of the garage.
+The cement slab at the door entrance cracked and the corner was broken apart.

 The trees that surround the water equipment area.
 You can see that the Pine Trees stand taller then the Power Pole.
 This is the average height of the Pine Trees on the property (there were 60 of them).